 Digital Coupon

-This Campaign allows you to design, build and deliver personalized mobile digital coupons.
-You can create, distribute and manage a digital coupon for your users to generate store visits and boost sales by offering attractive discounts.
-Our platform makes it easy for you to create your coupons fun and efficient.
+This Campaign allows you to design, build, and deliver personalized mobile digital coupons.
+You can create, distribute, and manage a digital coupon for your users to generate store visits and boost sales by offering attractive discounts.

 After you have selected New Campaign, entered the Campaign Name, and selected Digital Coupon from the campaign options, you will be redirected to the Digital Coupon campaign creation section of the UI, which has the following steps,